Lapratomo24/travelgramers/README.md

 The homepage is where users will find a paginated list of blog posts.
 The posts are preceded by a navigation bar at the top of the screen and followed by a footer section down at the bottom, both of which are visible across all pages.

 - The navigation bar consists of a TravelGramers logo on the left and 4 navigation items on the right which include home, about, log in, and sign up.
 The latter 2 are replaced by create and log out whenever a user logs in with their account.
-Between the navigation bar and the posts, a hero image is displayed, on top of which a big TravelGramers logo can be seen.
+Between the navigation bar and the posts, a hero image is displayed with an overlay of a big TravelGramers logo.
+Once logged in, users will see a welcome message which displays their username underneath the logo.

 <details><summary><b>Navbar and Hero Image</b></summary>

 ![Features](media/img/features/homepage1.png)
 </details><br />

 - Just below the hero image, a tagline that says "Share your unique travel experience" invites users to create a post on the blog.
-Once logged in, users will see a 'tell your story' button underneath the tagline which redirects to the create page.
+Once logged in, users will see a call-to-action button underneath the tagline which redirects to the create page.
 The first set of 3 posts then follows.

 <details><summary><b>Tagline and 1st Set of Posts</b></summary>